MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/07-exercise-add-to-index-use-push-api.md

 In this exercise, you'll clone an existing C# solution and run it to work out the optimal batch size to upload documents.
 You'll then use this batch size and upload documents effectively using a threaded approach.

+This exercise should take approximately 20 minutes to complete.

 > **Note**
 >To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.com/free](https://azure.com/free?azure-portal=true).